 How can technology improve service marketing?

+The scope of Service Marketing is widening thanks to technology.
 Technology can enhance service marketing by providing tools for personalized customer engagement, streamlining service delivery, and gathering data for improved decision-making.
 Tools like CRM systems, chatbots, and AI can optimize customer experiences.